gwalkey/SSAS_DW_Logins/Project_Code/readme.md

 \\server1\d$\traces\
 </pre>

-In the XE Session below, edit the '''SET filename=''' section:
+In the XE Session below, edit the '''SET filename=''' section to point to your filepath:
 <pre>
 CREATE EVENT SESSION [Logins] ON SERVER
 ADD EVENT sqlserver.login(SET collect_database_name=(1)